-Academic packets provide you with the most up-to-date academic information for your upcoming semester abroad.
+Planning Your Schedule packets provide you with the most up-to-date academic information for your upcoming semester abroad.
 You’ll find course updates, additions and cancellations, and information on any applicable course fees.
-Some packets also include a time schedule of classes so you can plan your preferred schedule.
+Most packets also include a schedule of classes so you can plan your preferred schedule.
 Registration packets provide instructions and tips for students attending centers where course registration occurs online prior to departure.

 Students find these packets in OrangeAbroad under Learning Content.
-Academic packets include a Student Advising Form (SAF).
+All Planning Your Schedule documents include a Student Advising Form (SAF).
 Use this SAF to list your preferred courses, as well as alternative selections.
 We strongly recommend that you have this form (or, for visiting students, a similar form used by your home college) reviewed and signed by your home college advisor(s) so you know whether and how the courses will count towards your degree program.

 Syracuse students who want to retake a course must first discuss this with their academic advisor.
 If you have financial aid and want to retake a course, you should also seek advice from your financial aid counselor.